 Adult Congenital Heart Disease Program

-Our Adult Congenital Heart Disease (ACHD) program is led by Medical Director Rush Waller, MD, and Surgical Director Umar Boston, MD.
+The Le Bonheur Mid-South Adolescent-Adult Congenital Heart Disease (MAACH) program program is led by Medical Director Rush Waller, MD, and Surgical Director Umar Boston, MD.
 Waller is among the first cardiologists in the country to be board certified in ACHD medicine.

 The number of adults with congenital heart disease continues to grow, thanks to surgical advancements that allow young heart patients to live into adulthood.
 While the majority of patients in the Adult Congenital Heart Disease (ACHD) program were diagnosed in infancy, some congenital heart defects can go undetected and are discovered later in life.